maruel/ask/README.md

 # ask

 Extremely lightweight Go application to query a LLM API.
-Currently supports Anthropic, DeepSeek, Google's Gemini, Groq and OpenAI.
+Currently supports Anthropic, Cohere, DeepSeek, Google's Gemini, Groq, Mistral and OpenAI.
 Features are in flux and will break regularly.

 Supports using an input file for content analysis, e.g. a picture.